intercom/attempt-build-action/README.md

 # attempt-build-action
-A GitHub Action which will attempt to build lots of different languages.
+A GitHub Action which will attempt to build some commonly used languages.